Frankfurt U-Bahn

-The Frankfurt U-Bahn is a Stadtbahn system serving Frankfurt, Hesse, Germany.
-Together with the Rhine-Main S-Bahn and the Frankfurt Straßenbahn, it forms the backbone of the public transport system in Frankfurt.
-Its name derives from the German term for underground, Untergrundbahn.
+The Frankfurt U-Bahn is a Stadtbahn (premetro) system serving Frankfurt, Germany.
+Together with the Rhine-Main S-Bahn and the tram network, it forms the backbone of the public transport system in Frankfurt.
+Its name derives from the German term for underground railway, Untergrundbahn.
 Since 1996, the U-Bahn has been owned and operated by Stadtwerke Verkehrsgesellschaft Frankfurt am Main (VGF), the public transport company of Frankfurt, and is part of the Rhein-Main-Verkehrsverbund (RMV) transport association.
 The licence contract is up to 31 December 2031 and is renewable.
 The contracting authority of VGF is the municipal transport company traffiQ.

 The U-Bahn opened in 1968, and has been expanded several times.
 It consists of three inner-city tunnels and above-ground lines in the suburbs.
 About 59% of the track length is underground.
-The network operates in a variety of right of ways typical of a light rail system, with above-ground sections operating on street and core sections running underground in the inner city.
+The network operates on a variety of right of ways typical of a light rail system, with core sections running underground in the inner city and some above-ground sections operating on street.

 Like all public transport lines in Frankfurt, the system has been integrated in the Rhein-Main Verkehrsverbund (RMV) since 1995.
 From 1974 until the founding of the RMV, the Stadtwerke were shareholders in the predecessor group, the Frankfurter Verkehrsverbund (FVV; Frankfurt Transport Association).

-The network consists of 86 stations on nine lines, with a total length of 64.85 km.
+The network consists of 84 stations on nine lines, with a total length of 64.85 km.
 Eight of the nine lines travel through the city center (line U9 being the exception).
-In 2016, the U-Bahn carried 132.2 million passengers, an average of approximately 361,200 passengers per day.
-Most recently, on 12 December 2010, two new lines were added, the U8 and the U9, which open up the university campus and the new development area on Riedberg.
+In 2023, the U-Bahn carried 123.6 million passengers, an average of approximately 338,600 passengers per day.
+The most recent expansion of the network was on 12 December 2010 when two new lines were added, the U8 and the U9 (both part of the long-planned but only partially completed fourth route), which opened up the university campus area and the new development area at Riedberg.